sile-typesetter/sile/README.md

 Once your dependencies are installed, run:

     $ ./configure

+If your system places 3rd party software in `/usr/local`, you may need to run this instead:

+    $ env CFLAGS=-I/usr/local/include LDFLAGS=-L/usr/local/lib ./configure

+Now you should be able to build and install SILE:

+    $ make
     $ make install

 This will place the SILE libraries and executable in a sensible location.